williamouyang/okta.github.io/README.md

     example: `git push origin $BRANCH_NAME`).
 4.  *Open a Pull Request*
     [using the GitHub UI](https://help.github.com/articles/using-pull-requests/).
+    - For most changes, set `base` to the `weekly` branch.
+Changes merged to this branch are published with our weekly Preview release.
+    - If you need your change to be published on a different cadence (i.e. for blog posts), set `base` to `master`.
 5.  *Discuss and review your code* using the GitHub UI.
 6. Once your Pull Request has been reviewed and approved, one of the project owners for this site will *merge and deploy* your Pull